codefellows-seattle-javascript-401d21/17-bearer-auth/lab-heath/README.md

-# LAB 16: Basic Auth
+# LAB 17: Bearer Auth

 ### Installing and How to use.